LiamBindle/sequence/docs/std.md

 # Standard Toolkit

-The standard toolkit is the collection of methods that are built into VirtualMachine.
+The standard toolkit is the collection of methods that are built into Collagen.
 The standard toolkit provides the methods for scripting logic such as branching (if-else-endif), looping (begin-while-repeat), and working with the stack, and data methods for loading/storing/deleting local variables, global variables, and JSON data.

 ## Stack Manipulation
 These methods are used to perform actions on the stack.
 They include operations such as duplicating items, reordering items, droping items, etc.

-::: collagen.standard
+::: collagen
     handler: collagen
     options:
         imports: